Ontarians aged 60 and up eligible for fourth COVID-19 vaccine Thursday

 Fourth doses are already available to long-term care and retirement home residents and immunocompromised people in Ontario.

-Plans to expand second booster shots are expected after the National Advisory Committee on Immunization advised provinces and territories to prepare to roll out fourth shots in the coming weeks.
+Plans to expand second booster shots were expected after the National Advisory Committee on Immunization advised provinces and territories to prepare to roll out fourth shots in the coming weeks.

 The committee is recommending provinces prioritize people aged 80 and older and long-term care residents, and strongly recommends fourth doses for people between ages 70 and 79.